eatyourpeas/stpeg/README.md

 ## GitHub Pages Deployment

-This site is configured to deploy automatically to GitHub Pages via GitHub Actions.
+This site is configured to deploy automatically to GitHub Pages via GitHub Actions using the `gh-pages` branch approach.
 The site is available at: <https://eatyourpeas.github.io/stpeg>

 Configuration notes:

-- `baseurl: "/stpeg"` in `_config.yml` (matches repository name)
+- `baseurl: ""` in `_config.yml` (empty for gh-pages branch deployment)
-- `url: "https://eatyourpeas.github.io"` in `_config.yml` (GitHub Pages domain)
+- `url: "https://eatyourpeas.github.io/stpeg"` in `_config.yml` (full GitHub Pages URL)
+- GitHub Actions workflow builds to `gh-pages` branch automatically

 ## Structure